Sergey Ananin during the appeal hearing via videoconference, January 30

 Suspected of:

-"deliberately organized the continuation of the activities of the LRO of Jehovah's Witnesses ... by organizing the convening and holding of a meeting of the LRO of Jehovah's Witnesses ... including through a program for organizing videoconferences, conducting conversations in order to promote the activities of this banned organization" (from the decision to bring as an accused)
+"deliberately organized the continuation of the activity of the LRO of Jehovah's Witnesses... by organizing the convening and holding of a meeting of the LRO of Jehovah's Witnesses... including through a program for organizing videoconferences, conducting conversations in order to promote the activity of this banned organization" (from the decision to charge)

 Court case number: